Evobolics/Evo.Modules/README.md

 A host is an object that contains a collection of inter-dependent application resources with the goal of centrally managing its resources to provide a graceful application startup and shutdown process.

-Examples of resouces that hosts contain and manage incldue:
+Examples of resouces that hosts contain and manage include:

 - Configuration
 - Dependency injection (DI)